howdypierce/ColorSource/README.md

 # color-source

+Color-source is a simple example of a UDP network server.
+There are two versions of the server here, pus a simple command line client for testing.

+## Simple server

+The file color_source_simple.py listens for and services incoming UDP requests.
+It has a hardcoded list of (R, G, B) color tuples.
+For each request received, it rotates through this list and returns the next color.

+## Raspberry Pi GPIO server

-Color-source is a simple example of how to use Raspberry Pi GPIO inputs while simultaneously listening for and servicing incoming UDP requests.
+The file color_source_rpi.py shows how to use Raspberry Pi GPIO inputs while simultaneously listening for and servicing incoming UDP requests.

-The color-source server assumes three momentary contact switches are wired up to a Raspberry Pi, on the pins specified in the file.
+The server assumes three momentary contact switches are wired up to a Raspberry Pi, on the pins specified in the file.
 These switches correspond to the colors red, green, and blue.

 The server maintains a "current color", represented as a tuple:
 `(red, green, blue)` with each value in the range 0-255 inclusive.